 You don’t have to bring your hibiscus plant indoors if you don’t want to.
 However, it’s interesting to know that many people choose to do so.

-If you’d like to winterize your hibiscus plant and care for it in an indoor environment, then you’ll want to get started a bit early.
-If you wait until it’s too late, then it’s going to be tougher to get positive results.
+If you’d like to winterize your hibiscus plant and care for it in an indoor environment, you’ll want to get started a bit early.
+If you wait until it’s too late, it’s going to be tougher to get good results.

 You should dig the hibiscus plant up before the temperature starts to drop really low.
-This means that you’ll want to dig it up at some point in the autumn.
+This means that you’ll want to dig it up at some point in the fall.

-In many places, you’ll need to dig the hibiscus plant up during the earlier days of autumn.
-How soon you need to dig it up will depend on how cold it gets during the autumn in your region.
+In many places, you’ll need to dig it up during the earlier days of fall.
+How soon you need to dig it up will depend on how cold it gets during the fall in your region.

 Once the plant has been dug up, you’re going to need to find a pot that is appropriately sized.
-The plant has to be able to fit the hibiscus comfortably, and it should also be easy enough to use while transporting the plant.
+The pot has to be able to fit the hibiscus comfortably, and it should also be easy enough to use while transporting it.

-Once the hibiscus is indoors, you’ll be treating it as you would a normal indoor plant.
+Once it’s indoors, you’ll be treating it as you would a normal indoor plant.
 You might notice some troubling signs such as yellow or brown leaves despite your best efforts.

 This isn’t actually a cause to worry.
 Hibiscus plants are tropical and they simply stop looking glossy once they’re brought indoors.

-If you find that keeping the hibiscus plant in a container is convenient, then you could consider keeping it in the container.
+If you find that keeping it in a container is convenient, you could consider continuing to do so.
 Some choose not to put the hibiscus back in the ground because they’ll just have to dig it up when it starts to get cold again anyway.